- Home

 Advance care planning

 It can be a good idea to plan for your future medical treatment and care, and to discuss your preferences and values with your family, friends and health care team.
-This process is called advance care planning, and it helps ensure that your family and health care team will make decisions that respect your treatment preferences when you are unable to communicate your wishes.
+Advance care planning may be confronting, but it doesn’t mean that you have given up or will die soon.

-Advance care planning involves:
+Advance care planning can involve:

-- completing an advance care directive.
+- completing an advance care directive

-To find out more, visit Advance Care Planning Australia or call 1300 208 582.
-You can also seek independent legal advice.
+| Where to get support and more information | To find out more, call 1300 208 582 or visit Advance Care Planning Australia or End of Life Law in Australia.
+You can also get independent legal advice. |

 Steps in advance care planning